gardener/gardener/docs/usage/default_seccomp_profile.md

 ## Setting the Seccomp Profile to RuntimeDefault for Shoot Clusters

-For Kubernetes shoot versions >= 1.25, you can enable the use of `RuntimeDefault` as the default seccomp profile for all workloads.
+You can enable the use of `RuntimeDefault` as the default seccomp profile for all workloads.
 If enabled, the kubelet will use the `RuntimeDefault` seccomp profile by default, which is defined by the container runtime, instead of using the `Unconfined` mode.
 More information for this feature can be found in the [Kubernetes documentation](https://kubernetes.io/docs/tutorials/security/seccomp/#enable-the-use-of-runtimedefault-as-the-default-seccomp-profile-for-all-workloads).

-To use seccomp profile defaulting, you must run the kubelet with the `SeccompDefault` feature gate enabled (this is the default for k8s versions >= 1.25).
+To use seccomp profile defaulting, you must run the kubelet with the `SeccompDefault` feature gate should have been enabled (this is the default).

 ### How to Configure